tarunjpersy/water-scarcity-prediction/WaterScarcityPrediction/README.md

    ```
    python -m flask run
    ```
-   This will start the application, and you can send you POST requests at http://localhost:5000/scarcity.
+   This will start the application, and you can send POST requests at http://localhost:5000/scarcity.

 2. The result will return the predicted water scarcity.